Time: 09.00 - 17.00 hrs with flexible time schedules and breaks

 Online course design

-In a blended learning environment, this course combines remote Zoom conference meetings, which include forum debates or small group discussions, and guided individual work.
-Participation in the video conference meetings via audio and video is therefore required in order to validate attendance.
+This online course combines video conference meetings (including forum debates, small group discussions, and individual counselling) with guided offline individual work.
+Progressing in line with a detailed course agenda, the outcome of individual work flows into the subsequent video conference meeting.
+Participation in the video conference meetings via audio and video is required in order to validate attendance.

 English language skills

 A prerequisite to benefit from this course is that participants should have achieved the English level B2 of the Common European Framework of Reference for Languages (CEFR) and be progressing towards level C1.